SuperMoathx7/Udacity_github/README.md

 This is the part that has changed...

 ### Changes II
-The next version of the App has minor improvements
+The second version of the App has minor improvements.

+### Changes III
+The Last version is the final one - I hope.